by Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

-This is a byproduct of cheese making (Bob’s Red Mill brand is primarily from Tillamook Cheese), and contains lactose (milk sugar).
+This is a byproduct of cheese making and contains lactose (milk sugar).
 Lactose is a disaccharide comprised of glucose and galactose.
-This product also contains the proteins in whey – the watery fraction of milk (as opposed to the fatty, or cream, fraction).
+This product also contains the proteins in whey – the watery fraction of milk (as opposed to the fatty, or cream, fraction), but not as much as in whey protein powders.
 Whey is a desirable dietary protein, although sweet dairy whey does not contain much of it.

 Dextrose is an older name for glucose, one-half of the common sugar molecule, sucrose (the other half is fructose or levulose).
 Glucose is present in two isomeric (geometric) forms: D-glucose (dextrose) and L-Glucose.
 Dextrose is the only bio-active form of glucose, and has the same caloric value as table sugar (sucrose).